-*I should mention here that yoga was originally only practiced by men, but the form of yoga that was practiced at its conception is completely different from the part-fitness, part-spiritual form of yoga that is primarily practiced at yoga studios today.
-Don’t worry – not all forms of yoga are spiritual, and the degree to which a yoga class is spiritual mostly depends on your yoga instructor.
+*I should mention here that yoga was originally only practiced by men.
+The form of yoga that was practiced at its conception is completely different from the part-fitness, part-spiritual form of yoga that is primarily practiced at yoga studios today.
+Don’t worry – not all forms of yoga are spiritual.
+The degree to which a yoga class is spiritual mostly depends on your yoga instructor.

 Is yoga for men different than yoga for women?

-As a guy who created a brand of fitness-focused yoga with men in mind, I would argue that women and men do practice yoga differently – and my main reason for that is for the simple fact that men and women have different bodies.
+As a guy who created a brand with beginner yoga for men in mind, I would argue that women and men do practice yoga differently.
+My main reason for that is for the simple fact that men and women have different bodies.

 - Men are typically less flexible than women.